Skip to Main Content

 Maintain your car properly

 Taking good care of your car helps minimize wear and tear and allows your car’s parts and systems to last as long as possible.
-Get regular oil changes and be scrupulous in following the manual’s recommended servicing intervals.
-Keep all records of maintenance in a file that you can present when you sell, to show that you have been a careful owner.
+Get regular oil changes and be scrupulous in following the manufacturer’s recommended service intervals for maintenance tasks like tire rotation, filter replacement, fluid flushes and more.
+Keep all records of maintenance in a file that you can present when you sell your vehicle, to show that you have been a careful owner.

 Drive wisely